oroinc/documentation/cloud/maintenance/basic-use.rst

 Restore Everything
 ~~~~~~~~~~~~~~~~~~

-To restore the information from backup, run the `backup:restore` command:
+To restore the information from backup, run the `backup:restore` command.
+This will recover both the database and the application code, generating new caches.
+The command restores the application backup without media files from the specified backup time point.
+Media files can only be restored via a request to Support.

+The command also enables the maintenance mode.
+Once the restoration is complete, the maintenance mode is turned off.

 .. code-block:: none